timhowgego/Aquius/README.md

 1. Longitude (`float`) - "x" coordinate of the node in WGS 84.
 1. Latitude (`float`) - "y" coordinate of the node in WGS 84.
+1. Properties (`Object`) - an extendable area for keys related to this node.
+Minimum empty, vis: `{}`.

+Optional `properties` keys are:

-1. Place ID (`integer`) - index position in `place` (described below) for the place that contains this node.
+* `place` or `p` - `integer` index position in `place` (described below) for the place that contains this node.
+Recommended.
+* `reference` or `r` - `Array` containing one or more `Object` of descriptive data associated with the stop or stops within the node - for example, names or URLs containing further information.

+Possible `reference` keys and values are described below - all values are `string`:

+* `n` - short name or human-readable reference code (recommended)
+* `u` - URL link for further human-readable information

 *Tip:* To reduce `dataset` file size, restrict the accuracy of coordinates to only that needed - metres, not millmetres.

 ### Place

 The `place` key has a similar structure to `node` above - each place an `Array` referenced by index position.
+Place can be an entirely empty `Array`, vis: `[]`.
 Places are intended to quickly summarise local demographics - how many people are connected together.
 Places are assigned simply to nodes (see `node` above), so each node has just one demographic association.
 For example, the Spanish Railway dataset uses the census of local municipalities, since municipalities tend to self-define the concept of locality, with both cities and villages falling into single municipalities.
 It is not possible to change the population catchment for specific Products within the same network, so the dataset creator will need to find an acceptable compromise that represents the realistic catchment of a node.
 Aquius was originally intended simply to show the broad presence of people nearby.
 As is, if precise catchment is important, networks containing a mix of intra and inter-urban services may be best split into two completely separate datasets, to be shown in two separate instances of Aquius.

 1. Longitude (`float`) - "x" coordinate of the place in WGS 84.
 1. Latitude (`float`) - "y" coordinate of the place in WGS 84.
+1. Properties (`Object`) - an extendable area for keys related to this place.
+Minimum empty, vis: `{}`.

+Optional `properties` keys are:

-1. Population (`integer`) - total resident population, or equivalent statistic.
+* `population` or `p` - `integer` total resident population, or equivalent statistic.
+Recommended.

 *Tip:* For bespoke analysis, the population can be hacked for any geospatial data that sums.

 ## License

-Aquius, with its empty dataset, is freely reusable and modifiable under a [MIT License](https://opensource.org/licenses/MIT).
+Aquius, with no dataset, is freely reusable and modifiable under a [MIT License](https://opensource.org/licenses/MIT).

 Dataset copyright will differ, and no licensing guarantees can be given unless made explicit by all entities represented within the dataset.
 Be warned that no protection is afforded by the _logical nonsense_ of a public transport operator attempting to deny the public dissemination of their public operations.
 Nor should government-owned companies or state concessionaires be naively presumed to operate in some kind of public domain.
 Railways, in particular, can accumulate all manner of arcane legislation and strategic national paranoias.
 In the era of Google many public transport operators have grown less controlling of their information channels, but some traditional entities, [such as Renfe](https://www.elconfidencial.com/espana/madrid/2018-07-17/transparencia-retrasos-cercanias-madrid_1593408/), are not yet beyond claiming basic observable information to be a trade secret.
 Your mileage may vary.